 Unless the court makes a clean break order for each of these types of claims, the ability of former spouses to make such claims in the future remains live (subject to certain exceptions).
 So, without a clean break, your ex could still have a claim on your property, inheritance, or a lottery win many years after you have divorced.

-In many cases, achieving an immediate clean break for capital, property and pension claims is realisable.
-Property, pensions, savings and investments are divided up at the time of divorce and a court order confirms these arrangements and records that there can be no further claims of this nature.
+In many cases, achieving an immediate clean break for capital, property and pension claims is achievable.
+Property, pensions, savings and investments are divided up at the time of divorce, and a court order confirms these arrangements and records that there can be no further claims of this nature.

 Where it can sometimes be difficult to achieve an immediate clean break is for spousal maintenance.
 For there to be an immediate clean break on the maintenance claims, there would have to be no ongoing maintenance awarded.
 Whether this is fair and reasonable will depend on your respective incomes, outgoings and whether there are any young children.

 Please note: whilst it is possible for divorcing couples to achieve a clean break between each other, it is not possible to “clean break” your responsibilities for the care of your children.
 The obligation on the paying parent to pay child maintenance at the CMS calculated rate will continue regardless of any clean break in a matrimonial Order.

 Whether a clean break is appropriate or not, you should always have a consent order setting out the financial agreement you have reached.

 Are there any reasons to not get a clean break divorce?